 - Good tolerability

-Cell therapy for optic nerve repair
+Stem cell therapy for optic atrophy repair in Germany

 A good therapeutic effect was observed in 70-90% of cases in the form of improved motor and sensory functions.
-Cell therapy has showed the best results in lesions of brain nerves, degenerative pathologies, infections of the nervous system and pathologies of a hypoxic nature.
+Cell therapy has shown the best results in lesions of brain nerves, degenerative pathologies, infections of the nervous system and pathologies of a hypoxic nature.

 Types of stem cells and their use in ophthalmology